Flora of Qatar

 The flora of Qatar includes more than 300 species of wild plants.

 Qatar occupies a small desert peninsula that is around 80 km (50 miles) from east to west and 160 km (100 miles) from north to south.
 The climate is hot and humid with sporadic rain.
 Majority of the country is flat with an annual rainfall average of less than 3 inches.
 Arnebia hispidissim blooms yellow flowers annually in sandy soil.
 Glossonema edule has edible fruits with brownish-yellow flowers.

 Vegetation is extremely sparse in the hamada landscape due to the heavily weathered soil.
 A native species of tree, Vachellia tortilis (known locally as samr) is well adapted to the desert environment and one of the most common forms of vegetation in the country.
-Tetraena qatarensis and Lycium shawii also grow in this landscape.
+Zygophyllum qatarense and Lycium shawii also grow in this landscape.

 Shallow depressions referred to as rawdat constitute a more varied selection of plants since rainwater run-off is more likely to accumulate.
 Ziziphus nummularia favors deeper soil in this type of habitat, whereas the grass Cymbopogon parkeri is found in shallower soils.
 In the south of the peninsula, where groundwater is scarce, Panicum turgidum and V. tortilis grow in the wind-blown soils.
 Vegetative distribution in the south is mostly concentrated in rawdas and in wadis fed by run-off from nearby hills.
+There are many other flowers species available now in Qatar for consumer purpose.

+Habitats

+Sabkhas

+Sabkhas, or salt flats, are a common habitat type in Qatar, largely due to the country’s proximity to the sea.
+These saline depressions occur primarily along the coast, though inland sabkhas are also present, such as the extensive Dukhan Sabkha.
+Sabkhas may appear either barren or sparsely vegetated, with vegetation determined largely by the level of soil salinity.

+Inland sabkhas, particularly those subject to both high salinity and arid conditions, exhibit limited plant diversity and sparse coverage.
+Species in these regions include Zygophyllum qatarense, Anabasis setifera, and the grass Aeluropus lagopoides, all of which exhibit tolerance to harsh conditions but remain physiologically stressed.
+By contrast, coastal sabkhas beyond the extent of mangrove stands are frequently vegetated and support denser halophytic communities.
+Common genera include Arthrocnemum, Halocnemum, Halopeplis, and Limonium.
+Halopeplis and Limonium are particularly associated with elevated saline substrates that retain less surface moisture, while Arthrocnemum and Halocnemum tend to dominate in wetter conditions.